|View Weekly Course Schedule||Other interesting links:|

 All projects except the first two will be group programming projects.

-You must work on projects outside of regular class hours.
+You must work on projects mostly outside of regular class hours, although

 While you should work individually on the first two projects, you must work in a group of two to four students on all other projects, unless approved by your instructor.
 From project #3 on, projects will be submitted to a group's designated GitHub repository for that project.
 (Each group will have one repo for each of the group's projects; this will be explained before project #3 is assigned.)
 Each group member must do their share of the work, and make individual commits.
 Your grade will depend mostly on your code as shown by your commits to the project repository for your group.